 COMMON BRAND NAME(S): Depo-Provera

-WARNING: This medication may cause serious bone loss.
+WARNING: This medication may cause serious bone loss which may not return to normal after you stop using it.
 The risk of bone loss increases with longer use of this medication.
-This bone loss may be permanent even after you stop using medroxyprogesterone injection.
 This medication should not be used for longer than 2 years unless other birth control methods will not work for you.
-The years of adolescence and early adulthood are important for your body to build healthy bones.
-Use of this medication may increase the risk of broken bones when you are older.
-Discuss with your doctor the risks and benefits of this medication and other birth control choices.
+An important time when your bones continue to build up is during your teenage and young adult years.
+Use of this medication may increase the risk of weak/brittle bones (osteoporosis), which can lead to broken bones when you are older.
+Talk with your doctor about the risks and benefits of this medication and other birth control choices.

 USES: This medication is used to prevent pregnancy.
-Medroxyprogesterone is like a natural hormone made by the body called progesterone.
-It works by preventing the growth and release of a mature egg (ovulation), and changing the womb to make it more difficult for an egg to meet sperm (fertilization) or for the fertilized egg to attach to the wall of the womb (implantation).
+Medroxyprogesterone is like a natural hormone made by the body.
+It works mainly by preventing the growth and release of an egg (ovulation) during your menstrual cycle.
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
-The leaflet contains very important information.
-If you have any questions, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 Depo Provera - User Reviews